Bad news: Scientists say we could be underestimating Arctic methane emissions

 Researchers from the Department of Energy’s Oak Ridge National Laboratory will play key roles in an expansive new project that aims to bring the future of tropical forests and the climate system into much clearer focus by coupling field research with the

 The Hidden Perils of Permafrost

 There’s something buried in the Arctic soil that could have a huge effect on the future of our planet’s climate.

 Massive Arctic research project offers more climate change insight, predictions

-In the not too distant future, scientists from around the globe will have a better grasp of the effects of our warming planet thanks to a massive, 10-year project happening now on the North slope.
+In the not too distant future, scientists around the globe will have a better grasp of the effects of our warming planet thanks to a massive, 10-year research project happening now on the North Slope.